Things From the 90s That Would Make Life Better Today

 You’re smarter, but in a way that you could never explain to someone younger.
 It’s just experience.

 But overall, getting old sucks.
-I’m grateful to do it, but it’s a constant up and down.
 And it doesn’t really matter how many times I tell you about it, you still won’t be prepared.
 It comes at you fast, and once you get to the top, it goes even faster on the other side.

 If you’re still on the uphill side, take advantage of it.
 Say yes more often.
 Make mistakes.
 Go on trips.
 Make friends.
 Do all the things.